natesymer/FHSTwitterEngine/README.markdown

 **IMPORTANT**

 `FHSTwitterEngine` contains an overhauled version of OAuthConsumer.
 The changes are:

-- Removed `OADataFetcher`
+- Removed `OADataFetcher` and `OAAsynchronousDataFetcher`
-- `OAAsynchronousDataFetcher` now contains one method that takes arguments of a request and a block.
+- Added `+[OAMutableURLRequest fetchDataForRequest:withCompletionHandler:]` to manually send requests.
 - Fixed string comparisons
 - Fixed memory leaks
 - Fixed bugs
 - Added compatibility with alternative versions of OAuthConsumer

-**I'm from New Jersey, so pardon my sarcastic comments, mkay?**
+**I'm from New Jersey, so pardon my sarcastic comments, capisce?**

 **Fixes for some common problems** (and best practices)